Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

+“Now, 44 of my colleagues have the same protections I have, at least temporarily,” Wu said in a statement.
+“Nobody can detain or drag us back to the House floor against our will.”

+Enrique Marquez, spokesman for House Speaker Dade Phelan (R), predicted the Texas Supreme Court would resolve the issue “in the immediate future” with a ruling that will be binding statewide.

-The state Senate voted 18-11 in favor of Senate Bill 1 around 9 a.m. local time, after Senate Democratic Caucus Chair Carol Alvarado left the floor for the first time since 5:50 p.m. on Wednesday — the latest long-shot effort by state Democrats to try to stymie passage of the legislation.
+The state Senate voted 18-11 in favor of Senate Bill 1 around 9 a.m. local time, after Senate Democratic Caucus Chair Carol Alvarado left the floor for the first time since 5:50 p.m.
+Wednesday — the latest long-shot effort by state Democrats to try to stymie passage of the legislation.

 Filibuster rules prevented her from eating, sitting down, leaning on her desk, taking a bathroom break or speaking on subjects unrelated to the legislation.